 Here's our list of the best traditional and online colleges in Pennsylvania, along with some details about why they ranked the way they did.

 With more than 38,000 students counted on the rolls, our No. 2 school had the second-largest student body in the state in 2015.
-Its variety of degree plan offerings was similarly vast — 379 programs in total, according to NCES data.
+Its variety of learning opportunities was similarly vast — 379 programs in total, according to NCES data.
 Only one other school in the state has a larger degree catalog than Temple University.
 The graduation rate at Temple was also high, good for No. 3 among all schools on our list.

-The 10 most popular degree plans in Pennsylvania, from psychology to business administration to English literature, were all available at Temple in 2017.
+The 10 most popular degree plans in Pennsylvania range from science to business administration to English literature, were all available at Temple in 2017.
 The Philadelphia school also features eight out of ten of our flexibility metrics for on-campus students, and those seeking an online bachelor's degree in Pennsylvania shouldn't skip Temple in their consideration.
 U.S. News & World Report ranked the online bachelor's programs here at No. 2 in the nation for 2017.

 One of the largest schools on our list is followed at No. 3 by the decidedly smallest.
 Typical enrollment at the Lemont Furnace school is about 700 students, which might make it a great choice for students hoping to avoid the more intense experiences of a major university while still having access to the resources of the Penn State system.